Juanita Dimas, Ph.D.

 Having lived abroad for many years as a child and an adult, I am also bilingual (Spanish) and bicultural.

-I work with adolescents and adults with a range of emotional, mental health and health concerns, including trauma, depression, anxiety, life transitions, identity issues, immigration, psycho-socio-cultural stress, self-esteem, as well as psychiatric crisis.
+I work with adults of all ages with a range of emotional, mental health and health concerns, including trauma, depression, anxiety, life transitions, identity issues, immigration, psycho-socio-cultural stress, self-esteem, as well as psychiatric crisis.
 Together, as a team, we define what you want to work on, how and to what end, and will address the past only in as much as it it impacts your present and future.
 We will consider all aspects of your life as a whole, for example, the social, emotional, physical, geographical, relational, and developmental, considering that who we are is always as a whole person within context.
-If, and only if you wish, I can work in collaboration with others you define as important to your process, such as family members, schools, health care providers, and anyone else important to you.
+If, and only if you wish, I can work in collaboration with others you define as important to your process, such as family members, schools, health care providers, or anyone else important to you.

 Bio

 I have worked in the full spectrum of practice from research to implementation, including psychotherapy, teaching, program development, consulting, and supervision, at the individual, family, academic, organizational and community levels.
+Specifically:

-Prior to that I worked for a public, non-profit health plan, where I developed and managed a department addressing ethnic health disparities, organizational cultural competency, and physician training to address access and quality of care.
-In addition, I served as faculty member of a graduate psychology program, teaching courses such as community psychology, clinical interviewing, multicultural psychology, and psychotherapy.
+• For a public, non-profit health plan, where I developed and managed a department addressing ethnic health disparities, organizational cultural competency, and physician training to address access and quality of care

 My professional presentations and publications have focused on culture and health/mental health, health disparities, minority status stress, and multiracial issues.